-- a product candidate may not prove to be efficacious; - patients may die or suffer other adverse effects for reasons that may or may not be related to the product candidate being tested; - the results may not confirm the positive results of earlier trials; and - the results may not meet the level of statistical significance required by the U.S. Food and Drug Administration, or FDA, or other regulatory agencies.
+- a product candidate may not prove to be efficacious; - · patients may die or suffer other adverse effects for reasons that may or may not be related to the product candidate being tested; - · the results may not confirm the positive results of earlier trials; and - the results may not meet the level of statistical significance required by the FDA or other regulatory agencies.

 If we do not successfully complete preclinical and clinical development, we will be unable to market and sell products derived from our product candidates and to generate product revenues.
-Even if we do successfully complete clinical trials, those results are not necessarily predictive of results of additional trials that may be needed before a new drug application, or NDA, may be submitted to the FDA.
+Even if we do successfully complete clinical trials, those results are not necessarily predictive of results of additional trials that may be needed before an NDA may be submitted to the FDA.
 Of the large number of drugs in development, only a small percentage result in the submission of an NDA to the FDA and even fewer are approved for commercialization.